Honors & Awards

 Sophomore (2024-25)

-A member of the Big Ten All-Freshman Team by both the coaches and the media in 2024, Logan Nissley has been a regular starter in the Nebraska backcourt as a sophomore in 2024-25.
-The 6-0 guard from Bismarck, N.D., is averaging 7.0 points, 2.7 rebounds, 2.5 assists and 1.1 steals through 31 games with 25 starts.
+A member of the Big Ten All-Freshman Team by both the coaches and the media in 2024, Nissley was a regular starter in the Nebraska backcourt as a sophomore in 2024-25.
+The 6-0 guard from Bismarck, N.D., averaged 7.0 points, 2.7 rebounds, 2.6 assists and 1.1 steals over 32 games with 26 starts.

-Nissley averaged 7.0 points, 4.0 rebounds, 2.3 assists and 2.0 steals in the Big Ten Tournament, helping the Huskers to the quarterfinals with a 2-1 record.
-She scored eight points and tied a career high with seven rebounds in a second-round win over Illinois (March 6).
-She opened the tournament with six points, four rebounds, four assists and three steals in a win over Rutgers (March 5).
+She averaged 7.0 points, 4.0 rebounds, 2.3 assists and 2.0 steals in the Big Ten Tournament, scoring eight points and tying a career high with seven rebounds in a win over Illinois (March 6).

-She produced her eighth double-figure scoring effort with a season-high 16 points on a career-high five three-pointers in a win over Oregon (Feb.
+She produced her eighth double-figure scoring effort with a season-high 16 points on a career-high five threes in a win over Oregon (Feb.
 19).
-She also tied a career high with seven rebounds against the Ducks, while adding a season-high five assists and two steals in arguably the best game of her career.
+She also tied a career high with seven boards against the Ducks, while adding a season-high five assists to go with two steals.

-Nissley made her first start of the year in a record-setting win over South Dakota (Nov.
+Nissley made her first start of the year in the record-setting win over South Dakota (Nov.
 16), knocking down a trio of threes to finish with nine points.
-She added nine points and a season-high three boards in a win over Lindenwood (Dec.
+She added nine points and three boards in a win over Lindenwood (Dec.
 3).

 Freshman (2023-24)